Chapter Two

 Bonjour Meme,

 There are several fishing nets, ropes, and life jackets hanging on the inside front wall, to the left of the door.
-And under the stainless steel countertop there are several toolboxes and tackle boxes.
+And under the stainless-steel countertop there are several toolboxes and tackle boxes.
 And stacked against the back wall are several crab and shrimp pots of different sizes and shapes.

-But there isn't a boat in the boathouse boatwell.
+But there isn't a boat in the boathouse boat well.

 Life wouldn't be that easy.

-Until we talk again, be well, meme.
+Until we talk again, be well, Meme.